yuejin123/ROpenLab/R Open Lab 2017 Spring/03-22 - ggplot/README.md

 Data visualization is an important step of data exploration and presentation. ggplot2 package provides a mature and consistent system for plotting in R.

 1. Why do we use ggplot2?
-2. What a€™re the advantages and drawbacks of ggplot
+2. What are the advantages and drawbacks of ggplot
 3. Syntax and usage